-“I feel extremely honored to be part of NASCAR’s initiative to become a more diverse sport,” Jose said, who earned his bachelor’s degree Business Management with a concentration in Marketing and his master’s degree in international business.
+“I feel extremely honored to be part of NASCAR’s initiative to become a more diverse sport,” said Jose, who earned his bachelor’s degree in Business Management with a concentration in marketing and his master’s degree in management with an international business focus.
 “We’ve been working with Monster Energy NASCAR Cup Series driver, Daniel Suarez, for the past three years to introduce the Hispanic market in upstate New York to NASCAR and have had great success.”

 Part of Jose’s success began during his senior year at Keuka College, when he conducted a Field Period® experience at The Glen.
 Jose served as a sales and marketing intern, supervised by Keuka College alumnus Mike Eckert ’06, who also conducted a Field Period® placement at The Glen prior to landing a full-time position.